 Taavi Madiberk is the Co-Founder and Chief Executive Officer at Skeleton Technologies.
 His business development, sales and marketing and company management skills have been instrumental in setting-up and driving growth.
 He has been the driving force for excellent customer traction, (the company counts as customers European Space Agency and several Tier 1 automotives), business strategy (leveraging the advantage in materials technology to energy storage cells and modules), product development and fundraising from venture capital, private equity and public sources in German, Estonian and EU level.
 Mr Madiberk brings knowledge from the IT, locomotive and NGO sectors from his experience prior to Skeleton Technologies.
 Among other Board positions he has served as the youngest ever Chairman of the Supervisory Board in Estonian Railways Ltd (AS Eesti Raudtee) from 2012-2014 the national railway.
 He also served as a Member of the Supervisory Board of RKAS in 2014, an Estonian state-owned real estate company with over 400 M EUR of assets.

-Ants Vill is the Vice-President of Product at Skeleton Technologies.
+Ants Vill is the Chief Operating Officer at Skeleton Technologies.
 His role is to ensure the delivery of high quality products that meet the customers' needs.
 As VPP, Mr. Vill is in charge of the entire product cycle from development to production to ensuring proper shipment to customers.

 Mr. Vill's prior experience includes production management and Kaizen consulting.
 Knowledge of lean manufacturing has been acquired by studying renowned senseis like Taiichi Ohno’s apprentice, sensei Nakao from Shingijitsu USA Corporation, and practicing Kaizen daily on the shop floor, leading to notable rises in production efficiency and yield.